 All students must check out through the office before departing.
+A parent/guardian must come inside the building and sign the student out in the office.
 It is the student's responsibility to follow this procedure.
 The student will be released if a parent/guardian has called and checked him/her out.
 If a student leaves school without going through this procedure, the student will be counted as unexcused or truant.